 You can watch full episodes of Magnum, P.I. for free on Hulu.

 Kojak was the man.
 Just look at him.
 His big bald Grecian head struck fear in the hearts of criminals prowling the South Manhattan streets.
 Theo Kojak (played by Telly Savalas) was a tough and tenacious NYPD cop who dressed well and liked to suck on his trademark lollipop.
-He had a gravely voice with a tough New York accent that made the ladies melt, especially when he dropped his foolproof line, “Who loves ya, baby?”
+He had a gravelly voice with a tough New York accent that made the ladies melt, especially when he dropped his foolproof line, “Who loves ya, baby?”

 You can watch full episodes of Kojak for free on Hulu.com.